Ehren-Lewis/Quiz-With-Friends/README.md

 # About This Project
 The motivation for this project was wanting to create my own qquiz application, because knowing how to create my own quiz application and answers means that I myself know the answers, boosting my programming knowledge in the process.

 I built this project to allow for individuals to test their knowledge on the foundations of HTML, CSS, and JavaScript.

+As well, this project was only built with HTML, CSS, and JavaScript

 I learned about how to use getting and setting items to local storage, how to implement a timer function that essentially run asynchronously from the quiz itself.
 I learned more about object manipulation and traversing bigger length data structures, such as an array of objects.

+known issues: There is nothing set for mobile responsiveness, so there may be an issue on viewing it on smaller screens.S

+For future versions: I would like to switch the setup from localstorage to a databse system, and perhaps switching it from pure vanilla jacascript to jquery

 # How to Install